h0ly0ne/xosl/README.md

-The build is still based on a DOS environment and Borland C++ 3.1; in order to automate it the `/tools` subdirectory contains a copy of the abandonware Borland toolchain, plus some DosBox config files which maps the `src`, `tools` and `build` folders to drive letters and starts a build.
+The build is still based on a DOS environment and Borland C++ 3.1; in order to automate it the `/tools` subdirectory contains a copy of the abandonware Borland toolchain, plus some DosBox config files which map the `src`, `tools` and `build` folders to drive letters and starts a build.
 There is also a bootable floppy image based on FreeDOS, which is used to produce a bootable XOSL install media as part of the build.